igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 observation of the delay sample, are exactly the same achievable with the spin bit only.

-### End-to-end RTT measurement
+#### RTT measurement

 The delay sample generation process ensures that only one packet marked with the delay bit set to 1 runs back and forth on the wire between two endpoints per round trip time.
-Therefore, in order to determine the end-to-end RTT measurement of a flow, an on-path passive observer can simply compute the time difference between two delay samples observed in a single direction.
+Therefore, in order to determine the RTT measurement of a flow, an on-path passive observer can simply compute the time difference between two delay samples observed in a single direction.
 Note that a measurement, to be valid, must take into account the difference in time between the timestamps of two consecutive delay samples belonging to adjacent spin-bit periods.
 For this reason, an observer, in addition to intercepting and analysing the packets containing the delay bit set to 1, must maintain awareness of each